drovak/hpcalcpdp8/README.md

 ### BASIC USAGE ###

-Starting the program at `0200` will run the simulator; switching SR0 (the left-most switch) will toggle between HP-35 (0) and HP-45 (1) modes.
+Starting the program at `0200` will run the simulator; switching SR0 (the left-most switch) will toggle between HP-35 (0) and HP-45 (1) modes if assembled with the default options.
 Typing `?` will print the valid keys used to interact with the simulator.

 ### OS/8 USAGE ###

-Ensure the `OS8` flag is uncommented.
+Ensure the flags are set correctly; the default options are for the 8k full-featured OS/8 version, which should work fine.
 Transfer the file to the OS/8 image of your choice using PIP, but first, ensure that the assembly file has DOS line endings.
 In VIM, you can do this with `:e ++ff=dos` followed by a `:w`.

 If you're using SimH, you'll need to ensure you've attached the file to the reader using `at ptr [file]`.